amitAnvay/Movie-Search/README.md

 - Picasso
 - SQL Lite persistent stoarege API's

+For Building the project, unzip the archived project, open the project with Android studio, build and load the app on the connected Android device.

 Known Bugs- The Add to favourite is buggy, adding to favourite sometimes adds multiple rows on clicking the star icon.
 The favourite tab does not contain the added favourite, and needs a reload of UI to show them.